if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-plakolb-hain-herzog-kaufmann/Herzog/herzog.md

 - all blocks with bits of the file have to be found
 ## What has to be done if you want to access foo.txt randomly (seek())?
 ## What has to be done when the file size decreases?
 Especially take care if it needs fewer blocks
+- blocks that are not being used anymore have to be marked as 'free' by the system
 ## What has to be done when a file is deleted?
 - file name entry has to be removed from directory